-The final couplet furthers on the idea of the previous stanza.
+The final couplet of Sonnet 106 furthers on the idea of the previous lines.
 The past is compared to the present day (“For we which now behold these present days”), as both past and present can observe the beauty (“Have eyes to wonder”) but not successfully write about it (“lack tongues to praise”).
 The lyrical voice refers to his/her own inability to express and to talk about the young man’s beauty.
 Notice that, throughout the sonnet, the lyrical voice uses straightforward language in order to accentuate the meaning of his/her words, which are the inability to refer to the young man’s beauty in his/her writings.

 About William Shakespeare

 William Shakespeare was baptized in 1564 and died in 1616.
 He was an English poet, playwright, and actor.
 He is known as the greatest writer of the English language and as the most exceptional dramatist of all times.
-Moreover, William Shakespeare is often referred as England’s National Poet, and his works include 38 plays, 154 sonnets, 2 long poems, and other texts and collaborations.
+Moreover, William Shakespeare is often referred to as England’s National Poet, and his works include 38 plays, 154 sonnets, 2 long poems, and other texts and collaborations.
 Between 1585 and 1592, William Shakespeare started a successful career in London as an actor and writer.
 Also, he was a part-owner of a company called Lord Chamberlain’s Men.
 During those years, Shakespeare wrote most of his famous work.
 His first plays were mostly comedies, but his later works were tragedies, including Hamlet, Othello, King Lear, and Macbeth, as his most remarkable plays.
 William Shakespeare wrote tragedies until 1608, and, after that, he wrote tragicomedies and collaborations with other writers.
 In 1613, when he was 49 years of age, William Shakespeare retired to Stratford.
 He died three years later in 1616.